travisdoor/bl/docs/master/docs/language.md

 ## Variable

 Variable associate name with value of some type.
-Variables in BL can be declared as mutable or immutable, value of immutable variable cannot be changed and can be set only by variable initializer.
+Variables in BL can be declared as mutable or immutable, value of immutable variable cannot be changed and must be set only once.
 Type of variable is optional when value is specified.
-Variables can be declared in local or global scope, local variable lives only in particular function during function execution,
-      global variables lives during whole execution.
+Variables can be declared in local or global scope, local variable lives only in particular function during function execution, global variables lives during whole execution.

 Variables without explicit initialization value are `zero initialized` (set to default value).
 We can suppress this behavior by `#noinit` directive.
 Global variables must be initialized every time